ymadoff/ryba/hadoop/hdfs_dn_install.coffee.md

----
-title: HDFS DataNode
-module: ryba/hadoop/hdfs_dn
-layout: module
----

-# HDFS DataNode Install
+# Hadoop HDFS DataNode Install

 A DataNode manages the storage attached to the node it run on.
 There are usually one DataNode per node in the cluster.
 HDFS exposes a file